louketo/louketo-proxy/README.md

    --encryption-key value                    encryption key used to encryption the session state [$PROXY_ENCRYPTION_KEY] --no-redirects                            do not have back redirects when no authentication is present, 401 them (default: false)
    --skip-token-verification                 TESTING ONLY; bypass token verification, only expiration and roles enforced (default: false)
-   --upstream-keepalives                     enables or disables the keepalive connections for upstream endpoint (default: false)
+   --upstream-keepalives                     enables or disables the keepalive connections for upstream endpoint (default: true)
    --upstream-timeout value                  maximum amount of time a dial will wait for a connect to complete (default: 10s) --upstream-keepalive-timeout value        specifies the keep-alive period for an active network connection (default: 10s) --upstream-tls-handshake-timeout value    the timeout placed on the tls handshake for upstream (default: 10s)